Vladimir Efimov: Head of Department of economic policy and development

 On the 7th of February the mayor of Moscow Sergey Sobyanin appointed Vladimir Efimov to the post of head of Department of economic policy and development of Moscow government.

 Standing on a post of the head of Department Yefimov denominated the following priority lines: effective tax administration, monitoring of tariff policy and increase of budgetary expenses efficiency.
 He also noted that the implementation of the investment strategy denoted by 2025 and improving migration legislation will be continued fully.

 By Vladimir Efimovs' initiative there were granted tax benefits for residents and management companies of special economic zones, established on the territory of Moscow.
 For residents the period of exemption from payment of vehicle tax increased from 5 to 10 years.
 For the same period management companies are exempt from taxes.
 Also the extension period of exemption from payment for land tax from 5 to 10 years is provided for residents.
 Also the specialities of applying lower rates of Moscow budget tax on organisation profits have changed.
 This way for more than ten years, from 2018 to 2028, the rate of 0% will be operating.
 In the next five years, from 2028 to 2033, it will be 5%.
-And in 2033 and then further the wate size will be equal to 12.5%.
+And in 2033 and then further the rate size will be equal to 12.5%.
 As for management companies from 1 January 2017 the tax rate on profits will be set at the rate of 12.5%, and from 1 January 2021 - 13.5 percent.
 Because of activities of the Department of economic policy and development in Moscow the conditions for raising capital are settled, the investment climate is improving.
 Two categories of regional investment projects participants are getting benefits: the organisations that are included to the register on the basis of special requirements, and investors who have signed a special investment contract (SPIC) at the Federal level.
 For the first category the tax on organisation profits that are to be paid to the Moscow budget is decreased by 10%.
 The validity period of benefits is 10 years (until 2028); for the second category a zero rate is set until 2025.